 Wyrm of Wyrm.
 An A.I. designed to create an online fantasy game, it rather quickly decided that its intellect would be put to better use destroying the world.

-Subverted, then averted in Young Wizards with the race of wizardly supercomputers created during Dairene's ordeal.
+Subverted, then averted in Young Wizards with the race of wizardly supercomputers created during Dairine's ordeal.
 In this series, the creation of any new sentient species triggers an appearance by The Lone One in some form, and in this case its avatar nearly convinces them to put the universe on hold while they try and "fix" entropy.
-Dairene talks them out of it, and they become the first race ever to flat out reject The Lone One's offer.
+Dairine talks them out of it, and they become the first race ever to flat out reject The Lone One's offer.